Azure-Samples/dapr-store/README.md

 - `DAPR_ORDERS_TOPIC` - Name of the Dapr pub/sub topic to use for orders.
 Default is `orders-queue`
 - `DAPR_PUBSUB_NAME` - Name of the Dapr pub/sub component to use for orders.
 Default is `pubsub`

-The following vars are only used by the _Orders_ service:
+The following optional vars are only used by the _Orders_ service:

 - `DAPR_EMAIL_NAME` - Name of the Dapr SendGrid component to use for sending order emails.
 Default is `orders-email`
 - `DAPR_REPORT_NAME` - Name of the Dapr Azure Blob component to use for saving order reports.
 Default is `orders-report`